Sabrina Harbec

 Sabrina Harbec (born March 20, 1985) is a hockey player and the third winner of the Angela James Bowl after leading the CWHL with 15 goals and 39 assists in 29 games.
 Her performance helped the Stars finish first overall in league standings for the third straight season (2009–2010) and she became the fifth CWHL player to break the career 100-point barrier, in 2010, when she was selected as the league's Most Valuable Player (as voted by captains), the CWHL Top Forward (by captains and coaches), and a CWHL First Team All-Star (unanimous selection).
 Prior to playing for the Montreal Stars, Harbec competed in NCAA hockey for the St. Lawrence Skating Saints women's ice hockey program.
 She is currently in the Top 10 in all-time NCAA scoring with 219 career points.
 She was the 2006 ECAC player of the year.
 Known by many as one of the few female player-contestants on La série Montréal-Québec 2010 on French-Canadian television, Harbec wears the number 96 with the Montreal Stars as a tribute to Wayne Gretzky and Mario Lemieux.

 Nicknamed Sab by her teammates, she started playing at the age of 5, accompanied on the ice by her father and two brothers.
 She worked in 2010 and 2011 as an assistant with the Syracuse University Division 1 women's hockey team, started her working career in the mining industry thanks to a master's degree in math and education.
-She currently works for Hydro-Quebec in Montreal as a director, managing energy efficient, special programs and climate changes.
+She then pursued a career in the energy transition, serving as a Director at Hydro-Québec in Montréal, and more recently at Nordex, a German wind turbine manufacturing company.